kurianbenoy/kurianbenoy-website/_posts/2021-03-06-hostwebsite.md

 ![image](https://user-images.githubusercontent.com/24592806/110369070-d9478400-806f-11eb-8424-9a7f1dc1b7a1.png)

-Now on clicking Mange DNS create an A record, which is used to point four name servers hosted by github.
+Now on clicking Manage DNS create an A record, which is used to point to four name servers hosted by GitHub.
 First and foremost create a CNAME record that points your subdomain to the default domain for your site.
 For example, if you want to use the subdomain www.example.com for your user site, create a CNAME record that points www.example.com to <user>.github.io

 ![image](https://user-images.githubusercontent.com/24592806/110369506-828e7a00-8070-11eb-9b89-fadd282e0374.png)

 **So what is a CNAME record?**

-- It's a record type in resource records which allows alias to be created.
-It is a macro definiition which helps in redirecting, from one website to another.
-So really we are actually mapping server of kurianbenoy.github.io to kurianbenoy.com.
+- It's a record type in resource records that allows an alias to be created.
+It is a macro definition that helps in redirecting, from one website to another.
+So really we are actually mapping the server of kurianbenoy.github.io to kurianbenoy.com.

-The next step is to create an A record in DNS management system.
+The next step is to create an A record in the DNS management system.
 In docs for [Configuring a custom domain for your GitHub Pages site - GitHub Docs](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site), it's mentioned the various IPs used for creating A records in DNS providing servicer.

 ![image](https://user-images.githubusercontent.com/24592806/110370904-4a883680-8072-11eb-8af8-231907f1f115.png)